JDGoldman/WebFormsWithBlazor/README.md

 ```

 ### 4. Create an AuthenticationTicket
-Use this DataProtector to create an AuthenticationTicket which can be consumed by the ASP.NET Core (Blazor) application.
+Use the DataProtector as the seed for the TicketDataFormat.
+Then create an AuthenticationTicket using the ClaimsPrincipal object crated in step 2 above.
+Use the DataProtector to protect an AuthenticationTicket which can be consumed by the ASP.NET Core (Blazor) application.
 ```html
         'use data protector to protect ticket
         Dim ticketFormat = New Microsoft.AspNetCore.Authentication.TicketDataFormat(protector)